 The aim is to deeply understand the interwoven net of actors in the data broker space and how data is shared and distributed between companies and for what purposes.

-Through the project, Fredrik will start small, using a limited amount of people’s data from friends and family as case studies to identify where their data is located.
+Through the project, Frederik will start small, using a limited amount of people’s data from friends and family as case studies to identify where their data is located.
 Then he will recruit volunteers for a broader, deep dive using differing amounts of volunteered data.

 He will use the knowledge acquired as the foundation for the second part.
 During the research proposal, intermediate findings will be regularly published through a website and social media channels.